Miriam Miranda: “The Garifuna populations are fighting against extermination”

 Photo: Ofraneh

-Trinidad mentioned that this policy of extermination is being carried out through violent deaths and forced disappearances.
-At the same time, he lamented that systematic and intentional violence is expressed in reprehensible acts.
+Trinidad stated that this policy of extermination is being carried out through violent deaths and forced disappearances.
+She also lamented that this systematic and intentional violence is manifested in reprehensible acts.

-Honduran State responsible for disappearances
+Honduran state responsible for disappearances

 Mafias in Xiomara Castro's government